jpniederer/Dev-eryday/_drafts/Continuous-Delivery-Notes-Part-I-Foundations.markdown

 * Business-Facing Tests That Critique the Project - Tests that put the product in the hands of the users.
 Users run through the system and evaluate if the software meets their needs.
 * Technology-Facing Tests That Critique the Project - These tests focus on things like system load and environment security.
 Considerable resources are usually needed to set these tests up.

+### Related Resources Worth Checking Out
+* *[Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation][cd]* - The book these notes are based on.
+* [Getting Started with Visual Studio Team Services (2018)][vsts] - This is a course on Pluralsight that shows how to use Microsoft's Visual Studio Team Services.
+It includes sections that show how to get your project in source control, implement continuous integration, run automated tests, and setup automatic deployments.
+* [Visual Studio Team Services][vs] - The actual site for Microsoft's cloud-based devops solution.
+* [GitHub][gh] - The most popular online Git solution.
+* [Travis-CI][tr] - This is an online continuous integration solution that integrates nicely with Github.
+* [Docker][do] - Container solution.
+Containers can make the process of continuous delivery a lot smoother.

 Stay tuned for part 2, The Deployment Pipeline.

 [cd]: https://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912